 We’ve all got those friends you’ve not seen for many years.
 A reunion sounds like fun, but what if they’ve changed?
 What if things aren’t as good anymore?
-I felt a bit like this at the prospect of diving Daedalus, Rocky & St Johns this year.
+I felt a bit like this at the prospect of going back to the Red Sea and dive divig Daedalus, Rocky & St Johns this year.

 In my time as a Red Sea dive guide, I was lucky enough to log hundreds of dives in the Southern Red Sea.
 I have so many magical, happy memories from these sites.
 My first manta was seen here.
 I was in awe at schooling sharks.
 My first cavern dives were in Fury Shoals.
 The whole itinerary is steeped in dive history for me.
 But it’s been a good 11 years since I was last there.
 What if the diving today didn’t live up to the memories?
 My excitement to return to Hurricane was tempered by these concerns, niggling at the back of my mind, when I stepped on board last week.